 Where will the information I provide be kept?

-Information you provide on the form, and your child's approval for school meal benefits, will be protected as private data.
+Information you provide on the form, and your child's approval for Educational Benefits, will be protected as private data.

 Will the information I give be checked?